burtmonroe/TextAsDataCourse/Notes/PythonText/README.md

 ### Web crawling and scraping

+#### Requests
+  * "Requests is an elegant and simple HTTP library for Python, built for human beings."
+  * The core library for this sort of thing.

 #### Scrapy
   * Web crawler / spider.
 Downloading pages.
 Has its own extraction utilities, but can be paired with BeautifulSoup.
   * Probably what you should learn.